jakerudolph/matlab_standards/matlab_standards.md

 **Rationale:** Maintain readability of your code by having each line of code do exactly one thing.

 **Exception:** One can declare a maximum of three variables on a single line if they are all of the same type or unit.
-One can place a simple if/else statement or ternary operation on one line.
+One can place a simple if/else statement or ternary conditional operation on one line.
 A for or while statement can be placed on one line if there is exactly one statement inside of the loop.

 DO:
 ```matlab